Neil Robertson

 Neil Alexander Robertson (born 11 February 1982) is an Australian professional snooker player, who is a former world champion and former world number one.
 He is the only non-UK born player to have completed snooker's Triple Crown, having won the World Championship in 2010, the Masters in 2012 and 2022, and the UK Championship in 2013, 2015 and 2020.
 He has claimed 26 career ranking titles and won at least one professional tournament each year between 2006 and 2022.

 Robertson first turned professional in the 199899 season but dropped off the tour.
 He rejoined the tour for the 200304 season where his results improved, later becoming the first Australian to win a ranking event when he won the 2006 Grand Prix.
-He completed the triple crown in 2013 and was world number one on three separate occasions between 2010 and 2015.
+In 2009, he reached the semi-finals of the World Championships for the first time, and the following year he won his first world title, defeating Graeme Dott in the final.
+In 2012, he won his first Masters title, and in 2013, he won his first UK Championship title, becoming the eighth player to complete the triple crown.
+He won the UK Championship again in 2015, becoming the first player to score a maximum break in a triple crown final.
+He won the event for a third time in 2020, scoring a tournament record 13 centuries.

 Robertson has continued to win tournaments into his forties, with his most recent ranking event victory coming at the 2025 Saudi Arabia Snooker Masters.

-Robertson is one of four players to have compiled over 1,000 career century breaks in professional competition, including five maximum breaks.
+He is one of four players to have compiled over 1,000 career century breaks in professional competition, including five maximum breaks.
 In the 2013–14 season, he became the first player to make 100 centuries in a single season, finishing with a then-record 103 centuries.
-He was named World Snooker Tour Player of the Year for the 202122 season.
-Robertson is a member of the World Snooker Tour Hall of Fame and plays left-handed.
+Robertson was named World Snooker Tour Player of the Year for the 2021–22 season.
+Robertson plays left-handed and is a member of the World Snooker Tour Hall of Fame.